Max Burns: Career

 Burns also served as a member of the United States Army Reserve from 1973 to 1981.
 He served as a member of the Screven County Commission from 1993 to 1998 and as chairman towards the end of his tenure.

 Prior to his tenure in Congress, he was a professor of information systems at Georgia Southern University's College of Business Administration in Statesboro, Georgia.
 Burns was also a Senior Fulbright Scholar, teaching Corporate Information Management in Sweden.
 He has also taught in Australia, New Zealand, and South Korea.

 Burns has also worked as a consultant to Gulfstream Aerospace and Grinnell Mechanical Products.
 He also developed the Southern Suppliers' Network to connect Southeast Georgia's small business suppliers to major manufacturers.
 Earlier in his professional career, the Congressman served in information management positions with Oxford Industries and the North American Mission Board of the Southern Baptist Convention.

 After leaving Congress, Burns was dean of the Mike Cottrell Business School at North Georgia College & State University in Dahlonega, Georgia.

 After his final bid to regain his congressional seat, Burns served as senior policy adviser at Thelen, Reid and Priest, LLP in Washington, D.C.
 He also served as associate dean and chair of the business administration department at the Cottrell School of Business at North Georgia College & State University.
 In 2011, he was appointed as president of Gordon College.
 He served in that role until his retirement on December 31, 2017.

+In January 2024, Burns co-sponsored S.B.
+390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association.

 Elections

 2002

 Burns won the Republican primary for the 12th district, one of two Georgia gained after the 2000 Census.
 He defeated Barbara Dooley, the wife of University of Georgia coaching legend Vince Dooley.

 Initially, Burns was thought to be a significant underdog in the general election.
 The 12th had been drawn as a Democratic stronghold.
 Additionally, Burns ran on a very conservative platform.
-However, the Democratic candidate, Augusta businessman Charles "Champ" Walker, Jr., son of state Senate majority leader Charles Walker, Sr., was dogged by ethical questions and began losing ground during the summer.
+However, the Democratic candidate, Augusta businessman Charles "Champ" Walker Jr., son of state Senate majority leader Charles Walker Sr., was dogged by ethical questions and began losing ground during the summer.
 Eventually, Burns won by a surprising 10-point margin, taking 55% to Walker's 45 percent.